glendaviesnz/twitterstats/README.md

 This is not intended to be 'yet another' Angular boilerplate/seed project - it is a personal demo site only.

-A big thanks to [John Papa](https://twitter.com/John_Papa) and [Todd Motto](https://twitter.com/toddmotto) for sharing their opinions on Angular app architecture which has influenced this setup.
+A big thanks to [John Papa](https://twitter.com/John_Papa) and [Todd Motto](https://twitter.com/toddmotto) for sharing their opinions on Angular app architecture, which has influenced this setup.

 ##Setup